 If you are named executor or believe you hold a loved one’s will, you may wonder, How long do you have to probate a will in Texas?
 Under Texas law, you must typically file a will for probate within four years of the person’s death, though you may need to file sooner if delays negatively impact the estate or those entitled to some portion of it.
 Missing the deadline can cause major complications with transferring assets and honoring the decedent’s wishes.

-At Lewis Law Firm, PLLC, we know probate can be intimidating, especially when you are grieving.
+At Henington Lewis Law Firm PLLC, we know probate can be intimidating, especially when you are grieving.
 That is why we take a personalized, compassionate approach.
 Our firm exists to guide Texans through the complexities of probate and estate planning with clarity and kindness.
 We are here to help you protect your loved one’s legacy and peace of mind.

 Probate is the legal process of recognizing a person’s will after death, resolving debts, and distributing assets.